-The show is now at the half way point, we have established the characters and plot, so for those wanting a little more action and little less focus on story set up, then you can expect that to happen over the final three episodes.
+The show is now at the halfway point, we have established the characters and plot, so for those wanting a little more action and little less focus on the story set up, then you can expect that to happen over the final three episodes.

 Some want more action from The Night Manager, but there has been great action in every episode, and with such a great cast you want to spend more time watching the talent cast interacting with each other, rather than just running around shooting at people.

 So, what happened in Episode Three of The Night Manager?
 Spoilers ahead.

 We open yet another episode of The Night Manager with people in high spirits and enjoying each other’s company.
 Despite the party being for a teenager, this glitz and expensive-looking get-together clearly has been tailored for adults.
 We see Roper and Jed dancing the night away.
 But just like last week’s restaurant scene, things quickly take a turn, as the birthday girl is found hanged.
 Way to kill the mood!